google/tsunami-security-scanner-plugins/docs/publicreviewprocess.md

     * Responsiveness
     * Overall quality, thoroughness of the work

-#### Provide A Message To Both Contributor and Tsunami Dev Team That The Review Is Complete
+#### Message To Both Contributors and the Tsunami Dev Team

 - [ ] Finalize the review by posting all comments using the PR review feature of Github.
 Clarify all remaining todos with bullet points to ease the contributor’s follow-up.
 Assuming that the expected changes have been implemented by the contributor, the PR can be accepted.
 A final message should provide an overall evaluation of the contribution:

 ```
 Reviewer: <Name, Affiliation>

 Plugin: <Context of the submission.
-What is the vulnerability type the plugin is verifying (RCE, file write, file traversal, file read, ..) or specifics of the fingerprint mechanism>
+What is the vulnerability type the plugin is verifying or specifics of the fingerprint mechanism>
 Feedback: <General feedback on code quality, thoroughness of the work, reliability and accuracy of the contribution.
 Use this space to highlight any potential gaps in the current detection/fingerprint logic>
-Drawbacks: <Use this space to highlight potential concerns of likelihood of false positives to watch out for during the triage process, any state changing operations & risks on the target service>
+Drawbacks: <Use this space to highlight potential concerns of likelihood of false positives to watch out for during the triage process,
+any state changing operations & risks on the target service>
 ```